ryananyangu/tmpmfsrepo/Readme.md

 - [X] The application should have an API endpoint that accepts a string of comma separated points for example “(2,3), (1,1), (5, 4), ...” and calculates the closest points.
 It then stores them in a table with the following details:
--The string of points submitted
+- The string of points submitted
--The result of the computation: the closest points pair
+- The result of the computation: the closest points pair
 - [X] Write unit tests to validate your expectations
 - [X] Host the application on Heroku (or a different service of choice that will be publicly available)